Casper Man Arrested in Homicide Investigation - NewsBreak

 Interstate 25 from Cheyenne to Wheatland closed early Thursday as more snow brings travel headaches

 CASPER, Wyo. — Another hit of winter weather has led to road closures in Wyoming early Thursday.
 As of 6:30 a.m.
 Thursday, Interstate 25 from Cheyenne to Wheatland is closed due to winter conditions, according to WYDOT.
-Other closures include US 20 and US 26 between Casper and Shoshoni...

-Casper News Now at 5 pm - VOD - New Casper homicide details

-You may have noticed that the Avian Flu affects not only migratory birds or your walk at the local park but also food prices.
-We spoke to some local businesses about how the Avian Flu affects their bottom line.
-Imagine running a $1+ trillion industry with the technology of 1970....
+The estimated reopening time is seven to nine hours.
+Most other roads in and around Cheyenne, including Interstate 80, are open, but slick in spots.

 Casper, WY